 Rachel Dretzin is a co-founder of Ark Media and a principal producer, director, and writer with the company.
+She directed the four-part Netflix original limited series "Keep Sweet: Pray and Obey," released June 8, 2022.
+The series details the story of women who survived and escaped the Fundamentalist Church of the Latter Day Saints and the despotic rule of its' self-proclaimed Prophet, Warren Jeffs.
 Together with Ark Media producer/ director Phil Bertelsen, she directed the six-part Netflix original series "Who Killed Malcolm X" which debuted on Netflix in February 2020.
-Her acclaimed feature documentary "Far From the Tree," which was produced in partnership with Participant Media, was released theatrically in 2018 and is now streaming on Hulu.

 Barak Goodman is co-founder of Ark Media and a principal producer, director, and writer with the company.
 His films for Ark Media have been nominated for an Academy Award and won multiple Emmys and Writers Guild Awards, the DuPont-Columbia, and Peabody Awards, the RFK Journalism Prize, and twice been official selections at the Sundance Film Festival.
 Goodman recently finished two films: Woodstock, commemorating the 50th Anniversary of the famous music festival; and Slay the Dragon.